-- (1) The programs will be opportunities for leaders of partner countries to share knowledge, experience, and idea of practitioners at the forefront and professionals in Japan who cannot be dispatched as a mission member or expert to partner countries - (2) The programs will be opportunities to transfer the tacit knowledge to participants effectively such as sense of value, concepts, systems, machinery of organization which are unique to Japanese society and can be understood only through first-hand experiences by participants - (3) The programs will be opportunities for partner countries to share experiences and create innovative knowledge together with other partner countries which face similar difficulties or issues
+- (1) The programs are opportunities for leaders from partner countries to share knowledge, experience, and ideas with Japanese practitioners at forefront, and professionals who cannot normally be dispatched as mission members nor experts to partner countries. - (2) The programs are opportunities to effectively transfer tacit experience and knowledge from Japan to participants from partner countries.
+Examples of these are sense of value, original concepts, and frameworks of systems and organizations.
+The information transmitted through the training programs are all unique to the Japanese society and can be only understood through first-hand training experience.

+(3) The programs are opportunities for partner countries to share experiences and create innovative knowledge together with other countries that face similar difficulties or issues.

-Group and Region-Focused Training Programs, which have the advantage of being implemented inside Japan as explained above, can produce significant effects when organically combined with other technical cooperation or financial aid for partner countries.
+Group and Region-Focused Training Programs, which have the advantage of being implemented inside Japan as explained above, can produce significant effects when organically combined with past, on-going, or future technical cooperation or financial aid in partner countries.